yiisoft/injector/docs/en/README.md

 $result = $stringFormatter->getFormattedString();
 ```

+The object isn't saved into container so `make()` works well for short-living dynamically created objects.

 ## How it works

 Both `invoke()` and `make()` are selecting arguments automatically for the method or constructor called based on